Know Your Knife

 Kiritsuke Yanagi-ba-bōchō,切付柳刃.
 Kiritsuke translated means 'cut, cut off, or be sharp'.
 This variant of a Yanagi with a 'reverse tanto' allows for fine and precise work.
 Its long slender blade makes cutting sashimi and nigiri effortless.
 The delicate shape is also suitable for other small tasks.
 Sometimes a Kiritsuke Yanagi is referred to as Kengata or Kensaki.

-A Takobiki, 蛸引, was originally designed for cutting octopus (Tako) and originates from the Kanto (Tokyo) region.
+A Takohiki, 蛸引, was originally designed for cutting octopus (Tako) and originates from the Kanto (Tokyo) region.
 Ultimately it is a variation of a Yanagi.
 Recognizable by its squared-off tip, it is typically thinner at the spine and narrower than its Yanagi counterparts.
 This helps slice through dense items such as octopus.

-The Fugubiki, 河豚引, has a profile much like a Yanagi, except it is thinner and narrower.
+The Fuguhiki, 河豚引, has a profile much like a Yanagi, except it is thinner and narrower.
 This design enables the user to slice Fugu (Blowfish) extremely thin.
 This is important when presenting the fish in the Usuzukuri technique (very thin sashimi).

 DEBA